 County staff, in conjunction with OMB, will continue to aggressively pursue grant funds.
-Revenues and expenditures will be budgeted for current grants at grant award levels, along with any grant matches and anticipated program income.
-A budget resolution for the entire grant award, including any local matches, will be created for new grants at time of award acceptance.
+Revenues and expenditures will be budgeted for current grants at grant award levels along with any grant matches and anticipated program income.
+A budget resolution for the entire grant award including any local matches will be created for new grants at time of award acceptance.
 (If special circumstances to deviate from this process exist, allowance must be approved by OMB prior to award acceptance.)

-Capital Improvement Budget Policy
+Capital Improvement Budget Policy.

 Hernando County maintains a Capital Improvement Plan (CIP) that covers a five-year period and is updated annually.
 Capital Improvements, as they pertain to the CIP, are defined as physical assets, constructed or purchased, that has a minimum useful life of 10 years and a minimum total cost of \$50,000.
-Proposed projects are ranked by the departments ahead of the budget review at the administration and BOCC level.
-The available funds are allocated accordingly.
-As part of that process, a portion of the expenditure budget account(s) may be used as a contingency value during construction, but not during design.
+Proposed projects are ranked, and the available funds are allocated accordingly.

-Each year, the County will prepare a five-year capital improvement program identifying public facilities and/or equipment by service type and location with estimates of corresponding revenues to pay for such items.
+Each year the County will prepare a five-year capital improvement program identifying public facilities and/or equipment by service type and location with estimates of corresponding revenues to pay for such items.
 The Capital Improvement Program (CIP) will be according to guidelines established by the Capital Improvement Element (CIE) of the Comprehensive Plan.